Roddenberry Archive: "The Cage" project and first concept videos

 The archive's recreations of "The Cage" sets and assets were made available for fans to explore using a television and game controller at the 56-Year Mission: Las Vegas fan convention in August 2022.
 Urbach reiterated their plan to eventually use immersive technologies, such as holographic displays, to allow people to walk through the recreated sets in a similar way to the franchise's holodeck technology.
 Also at the convention, a panel was held with members of the archive team.
 Moderated by Gates McFadden, who plays Beverly Crusher in the franchise, they discussed their progress with the archive and showed a new concept video, "765874 – Memory Wall", which expands on the first video.
 In addition to Thaissa as Colt, the second video features Lawrence Selleck as Spock.
 Prosthetics and digital technology were used to recreate the appearance of original actor Leonard Nimoy, who died in 2015.
-Both characters are shown at different stages of the Star Trek timeline using scans of real costumes plus some concepts and imagery from un-filmed projects.
+Both characters are shown at different stages of the Star Trek timeline using scans of real costumes plus some concepts and imagery from unfilmed projects.
 Visual effects company BLR VFX worked on the video.
 The archive team also showed test footage of their technology being used to recreate Star Trek: The Animated Series (1973–74) in live-action with visuals that are consistent with The Original Series.
-The use of digital technology to recreate an actor's likeness was compared to similar, controversial examples in feature films, such as the re-creation of Peter Cushing's Grand Moff Tarkin for the film Rogue One (2016).
-Urbach felt there was a difference with their usage of the technology, because they were doing it for preservation rather than a commercial enterprise.
-Selleck said his role was a "holy endeavor" in the eyes of Star Trek fans and he did not take it lightly.